How Retail Robots in Grocery Stores Reform Operations

 Product set up is another challenge for retailers.
 They spend copious amounts of money in marketing to research and decide how products will be placed within the store.
 Will they place the skinny jeans on the top shelf and the socks on the bottom one?
 The key is in planogram compliance.

-Planogram compliance ensures retailers can get one step closer to their ultimate goals: increase sales, improve overall profitability and keep consumers coming back.
+Planogram compliance ensures retailers can get one step closer to their ultimate goals: increase sales, improve overall profitability and deliver a good retail experience.
 Shelf allocation has a huge impact on product sales, and if there is no compliance to the plan you made to maximize sales, it can have a major impact on your stores.

-This is another area where autonomous robots can help.
-Using optical technology, these robots can guarantee there is planogram compliance.
-A study from the National Association of Retail Marketing Services discloses that retailers who achieve planogram compliance can realize a 7.8 percent increase in annual sales and an 8.1 percent lift in profit.
+This is another area where retail robotics can help.
+Using computer vision and artificial intelligence, these robots can guarantee there is planogram compliance.
+A study from the National Association of Retail Marketing Services discloses that retailers who achieve planogram compliance can realize a 7.8% increase in annual sales and an 8.1% lift in profit.

 4. Identify Hazardous Conditions

 All retailers, but especially grocery stores, pay hefty premiums for insurance coverage, where there are numerous possibilities for hazardous conditions, from slippery floors to products falling off shelves.
 The most common hazards lead to time-consuming and costly slip-and-fall accidents, which can cost the retailer as much as $7.5 million (or even more) for a single incident, if the retailer is found at fault.
-Considering that these types of lawsuits have risen by more than 300 percent since 1980, retailers must take the correct precautions to provide a safe environment for their workers and customers alike.
+Considering that these types of lawsuits have risen by more than 300% since 1980, retailers must take the correct precautions to provide a safe environment for the worker and shopper alike.

 Autonomous Robots are Key to Physical Store Analytics